Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 For this game you will need:for this game, make a lot of soft foam balls (for example, from foam sponges for washing the body - such balls are not only light, but also bright).

-Advice: remind the children to press the ball with effort while sculpting the "snowball" and that they turn their right and left palms on top in turn.
+Advice: Remind children to press hard on the ball while making a snowball and to place their right and left palms on top in turn.
 Offer to simply crush the ball with your fingers.

 "Snowflakes"

-Purpose of the game: to teach a child to throw the ball with both hands, to develop visual-motor coordination, general and fine motor skills of the hands.
+Purpose of the game: teach a child to throw a ball with both hands, develop hand-eye coordination, gross and fine motor skills.

-For this game you will need:before the game (always with the children) pick up small pieces of white light paper (for example, a napkin) - in the game these will be “snowflakes”.
-Place a large fluffy pillow on the floor.
-Pour "snowflakes" on top of the pillow.
+For this game you will need:Before the game (necessarily together with the children), tear small pieces of white light paper (for example, a napkin) - in the game these will be “snowflakes”.
+Place a large fluffed pillow on the floor.
+Sprinkle snowflakes on top of the pillow.

 "Basket"

-Purpose of the game: develop an eye, dexterity, coordination of movements when throwing at a horizontal target.
+Purpose of the game: develop eye, dexterity, coordination of movements when throwing at a horizontal target.

-For this game you will need:any small balls (from tennis, rubber, soft from different materials) or paper balls from crumpled paper.
-As a horizontal target, it is better to use a large-diameter basket (high basin or a large box pasted over with colored paper) so that the thrown balls can linger in them.
+For this game you will need:any small balls (from tennis, rubber, soft from different materials) or paper balls made from crumpled paper.
+As a horizontal target, it is better to use a large-diameter basket (a high basin or a large box covered with colored paper) so that thrown balls can be retained in them.

 Children stand in a circle or anywhere near the cord.
-An adult puts a box of balls on the floor in front of them and together with the children so that the kids see the movements that the teacher accompanies with the words:
+The adult places a box of balls on the floor in front of them and together with the children, so that the kids see the movements, which the teacher accompanies with the words:

 Raise the hand with the ball up to the shoulder.